Can't Do Yoga? Think Again

 If you've ruled out yoga for physical reasons, it might be time to reconsider.

-Megan Dunne, a yoga instructor in Chicago who works with individuals recovering from an injury or illness, says, "In a gym, you're really pushing yourself to go further when you're working out.
+"In a gym, you're really pushing yourself to go further when you're working out.
 In yoga, it's the opposite.
-The poses encourage all the range of motion that the body is designed to do.
-So when you're doing them mindfully and slowly, your body can learn through all the movements."
+The poses encourage all the range of motion that the body is designed to do," says Megan Dunne Krouse, a yoga instructor in Chicago.